Can You Buy Blue Origin Stock in 2025?

 Furthermore, the company has never released any financial information, so it's hard to speculate on its valuation.

-For comparison's sake, SpaceX is valued at $137 billion, though SpaceX's current commercial applications and revenue are likely much larger than Blue Origin's.
+For comparison's sake, SpaceX was most recently valued at $350 billion in a secondary transaction in December 2024, though SpaceX's current commercial applications and revenue are almost certainly much larger than Blue Origin's.

-Based on these factors and the size of the government contracts it's winning, I estimate Blue Origin is worth somewhere between $30–$50 billion.
+Still, based on Blue Origin's frequent space flights and the size of government contracts it's winning, I estimate Blue Origin may be valued somewhere between $50–$100 billion.